AmineDjeghri/awesome-os-setup/README.md

 Check that the PATH variable does not already contain the path to subl.exe so to avoid adding it twice.
 - <ins>Git-Bash</ins>: You can use linux commands in windows !
 Download gitbash to have the same commands as in linux, you can even personalize your terminal
 ( to check if linux commands work: run 'python --version' in gitbash to see if anaconda added python to the path, you can now use it like linux, 'pip install ' ect.. will work  )

-- <ins>Jupyter autocomplete</ins>install Hinterland extension (for autocomlete) in jupyter https://towardsdatascience.com/jupyter-notebook-extensions-517fa69d2231
+- After the installation of conda, restart your pc
+- Run windows terminal(previously named powershell)(always use windows terminal instead of cmd or somethig else)
+- run `conda list` to verify if conda has been correctly installed. also run `python` to see if python has been added to the path
 - <ins>PyCharm or VScode</ins>: I prefer PyCharm but here are the config for both, BECAREFUL when creating a project to use the anaconda python and not another one (that's why you need to make sure to have only the anaconda python installed)
 - pycharm : add gitbash to pycharm. file->settings->tools->terminal
  in shell path add C:\Users\Amine DJEGHRI\AppData\Local\Programs\Git\bin\sh.exe (sh.exe to have the console directly integrated in pycharm console)